Keynote Speakers

 About the Speaker

-Ronald has received several awards for his work, among which are the Nicholas Kurti European Science Prize (2012), the Huibregtsen Award for Excellence in Science and Society (2016), the John Stewart Bell Prize (2017), and the Physica Prize (2022).
-In 2019, he received the Spinoza Prize, the highest scientific award in the Netherlands.
-He was elected as a member of the Royal Holland Society of Sciences and Humanities (KHMW) and of the Dutch Royal Academy of Sciences (KNAW), and as a Fellow of the American Physical Society.
+Ronald has received several awards for his work, including the Nicholas Kurti European Science Prize (2012), the John Stewart Bell Prize (2017) and the Physica Prize (2022).
+In 2019 he received the Spinoza Prize, the highest scientific award in the Netherlands.
+He is member of the Dutch Royal Academy of Sciences and Fellow of the American Physical Society.
 In 2020 he was appointed as the university’s 6th Distinguished Professor.

 David Lucas